 LWVSPA’s Social Justice Committee needs your help to Defend Our Democracy, right here in St Petersburg, because St Pete is NOT for sale.
-Tell City Council to vote YES on the Defend Our Democracy Ordinance in June.
+Tell City Council to vote YES on the Defend Our Democracy Ordinance on October 5.

 If City Council passes the ordinance before it, Super PACs will be banned, and corporations will be limited to $5,000 donations, instead of the unlimited $$ they can give now in our St Pete City Council and Mayoral elections.